squee72564/C--N-Particle-Sim/README.md

     - `Z` key to increase particle size/mass by 1
     - `X` key to decrease particle size/mass by 1
   * `Right Click` to attrack particles to mouse position
-  * `I` key to show visualizations for information like particle velocity.
+  * `I` key to show visualizations for particle velocity.
+  * `G` key to show visualization for the quad tree.
   * Basic gravitational attraction between particles
     - Done in O(n<sup>2</sup>) brute force method
   * Basic particle collision when particles touch